Codecademy/docs/content/javascript/concepts/arrays/terms/forEach/forEach.md

 ---
-Title: ".forEach()"
+Title: '.forEach()'
-Description: "Loops over the array, passing each item in the array into the callback function provided."
+Description: 'Loops over the array, passing each item in the array into the callback function provided.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `.forEach()` array method loops over the array, passing each item in the array into the callback function provided.